 PRR B1 Electric

 By the mid 1920s, the larger PRR’s east coast passenger car yards we’re being electrified.
 A small but powerful locomotive was needed to shuffle the constantly lengthening strings of passenger cars.
 The PRR’s answer was the (6) wheeled B1 class Box Cab Switcher.
 Capable of shuffling up to (15) cars at a time, the B1’s were powered by (3) traction motors rated at only 233hp each, but they still produced a massive 39,250lb of tractive effort.
 They were designed with cab controls on both ends for back and forth operations.
 A single centered pantograph provided 11,000V of power.
-The first (28) units ordered came in semi-permanantly coupled pairs of 2, but we’re later split to run solo.
+The first (28) units ordered came in semi-permanently coupled pairs of 2, but were later split to run solo.
 The final order of (14) ordered in 1934 came as single units.
 They B1’s were only assigned to Sunnyside Yard in Queens, at Penn Station in Midtown Manhattan and 30th St. Station in Philadelphia.